dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`VX_MASK_LIST` instead.

    VX_MASK_LIST
-     Specify the values of the VX_MASK column in the MET .stat file to use; a list of the verification regions of interest.
+     Specify the values of the VX_MASK column in the MET .stat file to use;
+     a list of the verification regions of interest.

+     Groups of values can be looped over by setting VX_MASK_LIST<n> and adding VX_MASK_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis